changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-redis-template.md

 		"type": "string",
 		"defaultValue": "redisSubnet1",
 		"metadata": {
-			"Description": "Subnet name for the virtual network that resources will be provisioned in to" }
+			"Description": "Subnet name for the virtual network that resources will be provisioned into" }
 	},
 	"subnetPrefix": {